RobertoCarlos1993/house-inventory/README.md

 - [ ] Create UI in React to interact with the DB (web-app)
 - [ ] Create mobile-app in React Native to interact similarly with the b/e

+## Setup-Frontend

+- Pendant of building up the React files in the project

 ## Setup-Backend

 - Create .env with your environment variables